White Sox hit 4 more homers, rip Pirates 10-3

 Trevor Williams (1-5) allowed a season-high eight runs and nine hits through six innings.

+“He left some balls up, and obviously with this group of hitters that they have, you just cannot leave balls up out over the plate,” Pirates manager Derek Shelton said.
+“I think it shows how strong these guys are.
+A couple of those balls off the bat looked like they’re fly balls, and they just continued to carry.”

 The White Sox took a 4-0 lead in the second.
-Robert’s sac fly and Mazara’s single plated the first two runs before Mendick homered.
+Robert’s sacrifice fly and Mazara’s single plated the first two runs before Mendick homered.
 Right fielder Gregory Polanco jumped and got a glove on Mendick’s drive but couldn’t hold on and the ball fell into the visitor’s bullpen.

 Encarncion added his fifth homer, a drive to left, in the fourth to make it 5-0.
 Jiménez’s shot to right in the fifth upped Chicago’s lead to 8-0.